 It’s always good to have an old pair of shoes when you know you’re going to get them dirty and want to keep your other shoes nice.

 Plan Your Last Run

 Be strategic about what your last run will be for those shoes.
 This will help you be grateful for the time you got in them but also help you to move on.
 You might want to consider a tough mudder or another muddy/wet run as the last race.

-Even if you’ve put shoes into retirement, you might want to bring them out for a tough mudder if you want to avoid getting your newer shoes from getting dirty.
+Even if you’ve put shoes into retirement, you might want to bring them out for a tough mudder if you want to avoid getting your newer shoes dirty.
 You aren’t going to be able to get all of that dirt out.